ArcaneNibble/ee206a-website/content/pages/01-design.md

 Ideally, the sample rate of the system would be chosen to be fast enough so that the system can respond to all of the dynamics that may exist in the physical system.
 However, for our project, we chose to write the software using Linux and Python.
 This limited our maximum achievable sample rate.
+We have not thoroughly studied what affect this limitation had on our overall performance.

 ###Linear Quadratic Regulator (LQR) Control
-For this project, we chose to use LQR control.
+For this project, we chose to use LQR control to design the feedback control strategy.
 The basic block diagram of a system with LQR control is shown below.

 ![LQR diagram]({filename}/static/Design_fig8.png)